TheUnproductive/ads/README.md

 To install the needed packages, type `pip install -r req.txt` (or use `pip3` for python3).
 If you want to use sine waves above human hearing, the sampling rate needs to comply with the frequency you are using, eg.: If you want to use frequencies above 22 kHz the sampling rate has to be comply to `sampling_rate = maximum_frequency * 2`.
 Currently the output has to be combined manually, but i am looking for an option to automate this process.

+## Header Types

+### Standard

+This header will be used as a standard, basically all of the settings are unchanged.

+Space required: ca. 29.2 KB

+### Short

+This header is basically the same as the standard header, except that it takes up less space.

+Space required: ca. 5.92 KB

+### Custom

+This header is to be used when encoding with different frequencies and sampling rates.

+It will create a header with data as follows:

+`start_sequence -> "custom" -> breaker_freq -> f1 -> breaker_freq -> f2 -> breaker_freq -> rate -> breaker_freq -> ms -> breaker_freq -> filetype -> header_ending`

+The header_ending currently is just the start_sequence repeated.

 ## To-Do

  - [x] Create header to distinguish filetypes and frequencys used (implemented as `custom` header)